 Both Presets and Styles are a kind of pre-configured adjustment.
 They allow you to easily create a specific result again and again with minimal effort.
 Both are very easy to create and apply, yet very powerful in their use.
 And fun too!
+This and more you find in this in-depth overview on adjustments.

 Part 1 and Part 2